-Score 8 The United States has generally promoted prudent financial-services regulation at the international level.
+Score 8 The United States has generally promoted prudent financial services regulation at the international level.
 This includes participation in international reform efforts at the G-20, in the Financial Stability Board (FSB), and in the Basel Committee on Banking Supervision (BCSC).
 U.S. negotiators played a major role in developing the Basel III capital rules adopted in June 2011, as well as the liquidity rules adopted in January 2013.
 The global nature of the recent financial crisis necessitated a multilateral approach and the promotion of a robust financial-policy architecture.
 The Obama administration took the initiative in transforming the G-20 into a new enlarged "steering group" for global financial policy.
 This reconfiguration could not have become reality without strong U.S. engagement.
 However, the United States encounters significant resistance in international forums regarding its efforts to establish effective financial regulation.

-With respect to the national regulatory framework, U.S. regulatory bodies are in the process of developing the rules required by the Dodd-Frank Act.
+With respect to the national regulatory framework, U.S. regulatory bodies have been developing rules required by the Dodd-Frank Act.
 In general, the United States is expected to integrate the international standards from the FSB and the BCSC into the Dodd-Frank rules, with some modifications.
-U.S. regulators generally prefer stronger rules than international standards require.
-However, lobbying by the powerful financial-services industry has weakened the U.S. standards.
-In 2015, the Republican-dominated Congress pushed legislation to impose more control over enforcement efforts by the Securities and Exchange Commission.
-In contrast, Democrats have called for criminal penalties for individual executives who commit serious violations of financial-services regulations.
+U.S. regulators generally prefer stronger rules than international standards require, i.e., by pushing for tougher international standards on derivatives in 2016.
+However, lobbying by the powerful financial services industry has weakened U.S. standards.
+In 2015-2016, the Republicandominated Congress pushed legislation to more tightly control enforcement efforts by the Securities and Exchange Commission (SEC).
+Political deadlock maintained the legislative status quo through 2016.